 As most of the units and heavy items would rely on the floor as much as the walls for their main fixing, we took some trouble over this job.
 Also, in our first caravan, the floor sandwich construction became delaminated in the heavily-used areas and it felt spongy and horrible to walk on - we didn't want the same problem again.
 First, even though it was a pristine new van, the bare painted floor was washed with strong detergent solution to get rid of any grease/oil marks.

 Three sheets of 3.5mm wbp ply were laid across ways using long blobs of Sikaflex adhesive to fix them to the metal corrugated floor.
 Cardboard templates were made to obtain the floor shape around the wheel arches and corners.

 Next a grid of 25mm thick wood strips, spaced about 450mm apart, was glued down (using waterproof pva glue) and then infilled with pieces of insulation.
 A 6inch wide duct for pipes and cables was created to run across the floor near the centre using strips with no insulation infill.
 Finally, 12mm thick, genuine wbp ply boards were laid on top and fixed with brass woodscrews.
-So far, after six years use, the floor seems satisfactory.
+So far, after seven years use, the floor seems satisfactory.

 • Update.
 We should have applied at least one coat of varnish as soon as floor panels were laid.
 Due to a leak, the floor got wet during the build; varnish would stop water seepage and unsightly (but harmless) stains appearing through the ply surface from plies below. •